jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) that is described in subsection (1) and is specified in the notice; and (b) is for each period that is specified in the notice and begins after the end of the 2013–14 income year and ends before the beginning of the 2021–22 income year.
 (3) If the trustee of a trust is a non-resident, a settlor of the trust who is a New Zealand resident is responsible for ensuring the performance of the obligations imposed on the trustee by this section.
-(4) A notice under subsection (2) is secondary legislation under the Legislation Act 2019.
+(4) A notice under subsection (2) is secondary legislation under the Legislation Act 2019 (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 59B Foreign trust with resident foreign trustee: registration and disclosure
 (1) The Commissioner may register a foreign trust if the foreign trust has a resident foreign trustee and a trustee pays the prescribed fee.